-Work continued in 2022 to implement key recommendations from the Groundwater Strategy for the U.S. Department of Energy Oak Ridge Reservation (DOE 2013), which was agreed to in 2014 by DOE, EPA, and the Tennessee Department of Environment and Conservation (TDEC).
-Work performed during 2022 under the ORR Groundwater Program included the first year of sampling from three multizone exit pathway groundwater monitoring wells in west Bethel Valley adjacent to the Clinch River.
+Work continued in 2023 to implement key recommendations from the Groundwater Strategy for the U.S. Department of Energy Oak Ridge Reservation (DOE 2013), which was agreed to in 2014 by DOE, EPA, and the Tennessee Department of Environment and Conservation (TDEC).
+Work performed during 2023 under the ORR Groundwater Program included preparation of a report on the installation of and data obtained during the first year of sampling from three multizone exit pathway groundwater monitoring wells in west Bethel Valley adjacent to the Clinch River (DOE 2024a).
 Work continued on site-scale groundwater flow models for ETTP.